abhi9vaidya/AVShortsDownloader/README.md

 3. Push to `main`.
 The action will build and deploy the backend to Fly and publish the frontend to GitHub Pages.

 After deployment, your frontend will be available on GitHub Pages and the frontend will call the backend at `https://<FLY_APP_NAME>.fly.dev`.

+## Deployment with Render (one-provider option)

+If you prefer Render, this repo includes a `render.yaml` manifest that defines two services:
+- `shorts-backend` (Docker web service using `backend/Dockerfile`)
+- `shorts-frontend` (static site that builds `dist`)

+Steps:
+1. Create a Render account and connect your GitHub repository.
+2. Import the `render.yaml` or create two services (backend: Docker, frontend: Static) and point them to this repo/branch.
+3. For the backend service, add environment variables (`CONTACT_TO_EMAIL`, SMTP_* values) under Service → Environment.
+4. Deploy.
+Render will build the backend image and the frontend static site and provide public URLs.
+Use the backend URL as the `VITE_BACKEND_URL` environment variable in the frontend service.